-Action Details Completed within this DWMP Comments/Reference The DWMP must be prepared or reviewed in Other local governments with which catchments are shared Liaison with abutting Councils undertaken during the public exhibition period.
+Action Details Completed within this DWMP Comments/Reference The DWMP must be prepared or reviewed in Other local governments with which catchments are shared Yes Liaison with abutting Councils will be undertaken during the public exhibition period.
 Detailed in Section 1.2 of the Operational Plan. consultation with all relevant stakeholders.
 EPA Yes A representative from the EPA was a part of the working group.
 All documentation relating to the preparation of the DWMP was provided to the EPA, which was also invited to comment on all drafts developed.
 Detailed in Section 1.2 of the Operational Plan.
-Local Water Corporations Yes This DWMP was prepared and progressively reviewed by a working gro included representatives from Barwon Water, Wannon Water, Southern Rura and the Corangamite Catchment Management Authority.
-All documentation rel the preparation of the DWMP was provided to the Water Corporations, which we invited to comment on all drafts developed.
-Detailed in Section 1.2 of the Open Plan.
+Local Water Corporations Yes This DWMP was prepared and progressively reviewed by a working group that included representatives from Barwon Water, Wannon Water, Southern Rural Water and the Corangamite Catchment Management Authority.
+All documentation relating to the preparation of the DWMP was provided to the Water Corporations, which were also invited to comment on all drafts developed.
+Detailed in Section 1.2 of the Operational Plan.
 The DWMP must comprise a strategy including timelines and priorities to: Prevent discharge of wastewater beyond lot boundaries Yes Assessment of DWM sensitivity and assessment protocols to ensure best possible DWM system is installed.
 Section 6 outlines the responsibilities of property/parcel owner's, LCA assessors and Council with regards to effective DWM system design, installation and maintenance.
 Continual education of the community as per Action 13.
 All properties/parcels will follow the LCA procedure outlined in Section 4.2 of the Operational Plan for their given Sensitivity Rating.
 Prevent individual and cumulative impacts on groundwater and surface water beneficial uses Yes Assessment of DWM sensitivity and assessment protocols to ensure best possible DWM system is installed.
 Particular considerations to slope, soil, useable lot area and climate have been addressed within the Sensitivity Analysis.
-Section 4 of the Operational Plan details the methodology and results of the Sensitivity Analysis for each property/parcel within the Shire as well as providing a tool to assess the cumulative impact of DWM systems within particular areas of concern, i.e. within a subcatchment (Stage 6).
+Section 4 of the Operational Plan details the methodology and results of the Sensitivity Analysis for each property/parcel within the Shire as well as providing a tool to assess the cumulative impact of DWM systems within particular areas of concern, i.e. within a subcatchment (Stage $\underline{56}$ ).
 The DWMP must provide for: Effective monitoring of the condition of DWM systems, including compliance with Yes Ongoing.
 Improvement of data management system to allow for effective management of existing permits and conditions.
-Targeted audit of systems for performance and
+Targeted audit of systems for performance and compliance system audit to be undertaken as a part of the Action Plan.
+Detailed in